ohyoungpark/obsidian-sonkil/README.md

 **Method 1: Community Plugins (Recommended)**

-1. Enable "Community Plugins" in Obsidian settings.
+1. Open Settings in Obsidian.
-2. Disable "Safe Mode".
+2. Go to Community plugins and turn off Restricted Mode.
-3. Search for "Sonkil", install, and enable the plugin.
+3. In the same view, a search box appears immediately—type "Sonkil", then click Install and Enable.

 **Method 2: Manual Installation**